 CORE MODULES YFAR 1 Programming for Computer Scientists Design of Information Structures Mathematics for Computer Scientists I Mathematics for Computer Scientists II Computer Organisation and Architecture Professional Skills YEAR 2 Operating Systems and Computer Networks Database Systems Formal Languages Algorithms Software Engineering Logic and Verification YEAR 3 In third year you will select from an extensive list of WBS modules.
 Some may be linked to prerequisite modules.
-For example, if you would like to study International Marketing, generally you will need to have also chosen the Marketing module in a previous year.
-EXAMPLES OF OPTIONAL MODULES Functional Programming; Visualisation; Business Data Analytics; Computer Security; Mathematical Programming; Algorithmic Graph Theory; Artificial Intelligence; Simulation; Marketing; Design in Business; Company Law; Accounting in Context; Corporate Strategy; Behavioural Economics; Organisational Analysis; Starting a Business; Enterprise Information Systems; Consumer Behaviour; Supply Chain Management; Global Sourcing and Innovation For more examples of Computer Science modules see:
+EXAMPLES OF OPTIONAL MODULES Functional Programming; Web Development Technologies; Computer Security; Mathematical Programming; Advanced Computer Architecture; Artificial Intelligence; Simulation; Marketing; Design in Business; Company Law; Accounting in Context; Corporate Strategy; Behavioural Economics; Consumer Behaviour; Supply Chain Management; Global Sourcing and Innovation For more examples of Computer Science modules see:

-warwick.ac.uk/dcs/teaching/modules Problem sheet 3 (5

-APPROACHES TO TEACHING flexibility so that you can tailor your degree to the subjects that interest you most, meaning our students' can have different experiences of teaching and learning during their time at Warwick.
+warwick.ac.uk/dcs/teaching/modules Problem sheet 3 (5) APPROACHES TO TEACHING flexibility so that you can tailor your degree to the subjects that interest you most, meaning our students' can have different experiences of teaching and learning during their time at Warwick.
 Although each student's experience may differ, there are some elements of teaching and learning that all students are likely to experience at some point during their time in our department.
 This page gives an overview of some of the opportunities and experiences, as well as the huge levels of support available to students on our courses.
 If you are considering the Data Science degree we advise visiting the Department of Statistics webpages for more information about teaching, learning and assessment on this degree programme. warwick.ac.uk/statistics